Xqhare/ilmarinen/README.md

 - Testing (generating a large amount of data for test purposes)
 - Anything else you can imagine!

+If you want a gui application, my [randomiserProject](https://github.com/Xqhare/randomiserProject) written in python.
+It should also run on windows, while Ilmarinen's implementation makes it Unix only.
+On that note, Ilmarinen is just a rewrite of that project in rust with badly handrolled multi-threading.
+It handles a few ten-thousand requests with grace, but the performance does gegin to drop if you move beyond that.
+Maybe I will rewrite that part once I actually know what I am doing, if I ever reach that point :).

 ## Features and Roadmap for 1.0.0

 - Diverse Name and Concept Types: